 The following infographic outlines safety tips for driving when traveling in the winter time.
 A few tips to keep in mind are to brake gently to avoid skidding and do not use cruise control or overdrive on icy roads.

-CEO of the internet marketing company ByReputation.com, which specializes in SEO, social media, reputation management, video production, and web design.
+Mr. Gaille is the CEO of the internet marketing company ByReputation.com, which specializes in SEO, SEM/PPC, social media, and reputation management.
 Brandon is a serial entrepreneur that has founded five multi-million dollar companies.
 He is widely known as one of the top marketing minds in the United States.